valb3r/letsencrypt-helper/README.md

 The library is itself just 1 Java class.
 You can add library dependencies and [this java file](https://github.com/valb3r/letsencrypt-helper/blob/master/src/main/java/com/github/valb3r/letsencrypthelper/TomcatWellKnownLetsEncryptChallengeEndpointConfig.java) to your configiration

+## Testing locally

+The library has integration tests in [src/test/java](src/test/java) directory.
+One can adapt these tests according to own needs, as they use Pebble - LetsEncrypt testing server.